Timeline of the Syrian civil war (May–December 2013): 5 July

-On 5 July 2013, an explosion occurred in Latakia port city either as an alleged result of an Israeli Defense Forces strike against targets believed to contain Yakhont anti-ship cruise missiles supplied to the Syrian government of Bashar al-Assad by Russia, or a result of mortar fire exchanges in the area.
+On 5 July 2013, an explosion occurred in Latakia port city either as an alleged result of an Israel Defense Forces strike against targets believed to contain Yakhont anti-ship cruise missiles supplied to the Syrian government of Bashar al-Assad by Russia, or a result of mortar fire exchanges in the area.
 CNN reported that the strike was carried out by the Israeli Air Force, while the Sunday Times reported that the explosions were the result of a cruise missile fired from a Dolphin-class submarine.
 The blasts occurred at a military complex in the town of Samiyah, near Latakia.
 On 13 July 2013, United States officials said that Israel carried out an air attack that targeted advanced anti-ship cruise missiles sold to the Syrian government by Russia.
 Their conclusion was based on intelligence reports.
 The FSA speculated that "enemy aircraft" were responsible, while Hezbollah's Al-Manar claimed that the explosions were caused by "stray mortars" from "local clashes."
 Israeli media later reported that the attack had been carried out by cruise missiles launched from a submarine.